Meridiani Planum: Noachian River flows

-Formation of Today's Sediments & Embedded Spherules
+Formation of today's sediments and embedded spherules

 From around the late-Noachian/early-Hesperian to sometime around 3.5 billion years ago, the layered sediments deposited in the earlier Noachian epoch were transformed.
 This transformation probably included a significant additional deposition of high-sulfur-content material of volcanic origin.
 The change certainly included aqueous geochemistry that was acidic and salty, as well as rising & falling water levels: Features providing evidence include cross-bedded sediments, the presence of vugs (cavities), and embedded hematite spherules that cut across sediment layers, additionally the presence of large amounts of magnesium sulfate and other sulfate-rich minerals such as jarosite and chlorides.
 Jarosite formation requires aqueous acidic conditions below pH 3.

 Figures 14 and 15 show Microscopic Imager close-up images of the sediment rock matrix that appeared (cropped) in a prestigious paper.
 Figure 14 illustrates the four physical constituents of sediment outcrop: (i) the sedimentary layers containing a lot of basaltic sand particles; (ii) the embedded hematite spherules; (iii) fine-grained, sulfate-rich cement (in most parts of the outcrop); (iv) vug cavities (that are thought to be molds for crystals of, for example, hydrated sulfates).
 Figure 15 images a similar sediment outcrop surface to Figure 14.
 However, Opportunity's Rock Abrasion Tool abraded this surface.
 Such abrasions showed that (a) the sediment layers are very soft and easy to cut, and (b) the hematite spherules have uniform internal structures.

 The "diagenetic" transformation (i.e., change by water-rock interactions) to today's sediments involved a significant shift in water flows in the region.
 The inflows from rivers became less and less, and in this period, the dominant water movements in the sediments became vertical movements with rising and falling aquifer levels.

 At least one model of global Martian hydrology accounts for the historical shift in water flows at Meridiani Planum.
 This model links Meridiani's change in water flows to activity in the volcanic Tharsis region.
 With the vertical aquifer flows, it is believed that (playa) lakes repeatedly formed and disappeared as the aquifer levels rose and fell.
 (The dry area around Utah's Great Salt Lake is a playa.)
 The Opportunity team found minerals ("evaporites") that typically form when salty water evaporates; these evaporites cemented together other components of the sediment (such as basaltic particles and the spherules).